It's July and we're all screaming for ice cream benches.

 I'm not sure whether it's peach or mint?

-Doesn't matter.
-Now I'm going to make like a banana and split.
+I'm going to make like a banana and split.

 Ursula Makepeace is our Unicorn in Residence here in Fribble-under-Par.
 She edited the story of Romantic White benches, which turned into a long-winded fairy tale but with some very romantic white benches.
 She came back to give Peace Benches a chance